Noah in Islam: Family

 Little is known of Noah's personal history before his call to prophecy.
 However, Ibn Kathir records him to have been the son of Lamech and grandson of Methuselah, one of the patriarchs from the Generations of Adam.
-Noah was neither the leader of the tribe nor a very rich man but, even before being called to prophecy, he worshiped God faithfully and was, in the words of the Qur'an, "a devotee most grateful".
+Noah was neither the leader of the tribe nor a very rich man but, even before being called to prophecy, he worshipped God faithfully and was, in the words of the Quran, "a devotee most grateful".

 Noah was married to a woman whose name is not mentioned in the Quran.
 Some Islamic historians such as Al-Tabari have suggested that the name of Noah's wife was Umzarah bint Barakil but this cannot be confirmed.
 Most Muslims simply call her by her midrashic name Naamah.
 The Quran states that Noah's wife was not a believer with him so she did not join him.

-The sons of Noah are not expressly mentioned in the Qur'an, except for the fact that one of the sons was among the people who did not follow his own father, not among the believers and thus was washed away in the flood.
-Also the Qur'an indicates a great calamity, enough to have destroyed Noah's people, but to have saved him and his generations to come.
+The sons of Noah are not expressly mentioned in the Quran, except for the statement that one of the sons, Yam, was among the people who did not follow his own father, not among the believers, and so he was washed away in the flood.
+Also the Quran indicates a great calamity, enough to have destroyed Noah's people, but to have saved him and his generations to come.

-Noah's wife (Naamah) is referred to in the Qur'an as an evil woman.
-When God emphasizes upon the notion that everyone is for themselves on the Day of Judgement and that marital relations will not be to your aid when the judgement takes place, the Qur'an says:
+Noah's wife (Naamah) is referred to in the Quran as an evil woman.
+When God emphasizes upon the notion that everyone is for themselves on the Day of Judgement and that marital relations will not be to your aid when the judgement takes place, the Quran says:

 Allah sets forth an example for the disbelievers: the wife of Noah and the wife of Lot.
 Each was married to one of Our righteous servants, yet betrayed them.
 So their husbands were of no benefit to them against Allah whatsoever.
 Both were told, “Enter the Fire, along with the others!”